LucaCorigliano/hacbuild/README.md

 - Can't generate a valid RSA signature for the XCI, so they can only be loaded with kernel patches
 - Still can't figure out the usefulnes of some fields
 - Due to NCAs signature checks we still can't modify games (for example eShop titles can be mashed into a XCI but they will still require a ticket)
+- The coding is quite dirty and it lacks pretty much any exception handling.
+Use with care

+## Help needed

+We have pushed hacbuild to a state where it can build valid XCI files, but there is still very much to do.
+Since we know the potential is there, we'd like people to contribute to the project.